Thinking about collecting phone numbers and building your SMS marketing list? You’re in the right place!

 In comparison to email marketing, SMS marketing is much more successful.
 Marketing through text messages has a 45% response rate and a whopping 98% open rate.
 That means that 98 out of 100 people will SEE what you send them!
 (Forget your message ending up in the spam folder.)

-As you can see, SMS marketing presents a huge opportunity for companies.
+As you can see, SMS marketing represents a huge opportunity for companies.
 However, it can also pose some challenges like the risk of violating a consumer’s privacy, which can result in a hefty fine.

-If you’re about to start collecting phone numbers and including SMS marketing as part of your strategy, ensure that you have the proper precautions in place to avoid getting penalized for your marketing procedures.
+If you’re ready to start collecting phone numbers and including SMS marketing as part of your strategy, ensure that you have the proper precautions in place to avoid getting penalized for your marketing procedures.

 Why buying phone numbers is bad

 Decades ago, companies would sell lists of cell phone numbers for profit.
 However, in the last several years, laws have come into place to discourage the practice of buying cell phone numbers (although some companies still do this).